-Netflix and VPNs: Everything You Need to Know
+Netflix VPNs: Streaming, Netflix VPN Ban & Everything You Need to Know

 Back in early 2016, millions of VPN users around the world signed on to their Netflix account and were greeted by a new message they had never seen before.
 The now-infamous error text (which reads “Whoops, something went wrong…Streaming Error), prevented anyone connected to their VPN service from accessing the Netflix library, something that had been part of the privileges of owning a Netflix account until the Netflix ban went live.

 But why does Netflix actually ban VPNs, and are there any legal methods for getting around it safely?
 VPN.com is dedicated to making sure our readers have every tool and technique for handling the Netflix VPN ban safely at their disposal, which is why we’ve created the absolute master guide on everything you need to know about Netflix and VPNs.